 Seeking help from a third party such as a counsellor to support the exploration and sharing of each other’s experience is always an option.
 An independent and objective person could bring new perspectives and tools that could help.
-We offer a range of free counselling services.

 Look out for unintentional dis-enablement

 We can sometimes think that supporting and caring for someone with dementia requires a lot of ‘doing for’ them.
 It may be, that the person with dementia requires some assistance with some tasks, but there can be a tendency to ‘over do’ for the person.
 This ‘over doing’ not only creates pressure for yourself, but it can dis-enable and undermine the person’s capacity to do for themselves and to contribute to the relationship, house hold and / or community.

 This ‘over doing’ unintentionally dis-enables the person, and when a person with dementia is dis-enabled, or in fact any person, it can have detrimental effects on their sense of self-worth, identity and overall health and wellbeing.

 It’s important for all of us to have avenues to contribute to the environment and community around us.
 It can give us a sense of independence.
 This is no different for the person with dementia and every person with dementia has a right to as much independence as possible and to have the freedom to actively contribute to their relationships, environment and their community.

 There are services that can provide some of the practical day to day support which will support you to retain a relationship with your family member that is not centred entirely on functional tasks.
 The impact of a dominant focus on function, task and disability can be detrimental for both you and your loved one.